-- 2.3.1 the difference between output and input, and between output tax and input tax - 2.3.2 the automation of calculations through use of accounting software - 2.3.3 rules for VAT when prompt payment discounts (PPD) are offered to customers - 2.3.4 the different implications of exempt supplies and of zero-rated supplies, and the effect on recovery of input tax - 2.3.5 how partial exemption works and how this affects the recovery of input tax - 2.3.6 the identification of what can and cannot be claimed as input tax: - business entertaining, - purchases and sales of passenger vehicles - non-business use - notional input tax - 2.3.7 how to apply bad debt relief, when this is available and what time limits apply - 2.3.8 how to account for VAT for international trade: - imports - exports.
+- 2.3.3 rules for VAT when prompt payment discounts (PPD) are offered to customers - 2.3.4 the different implications of exempt supplies and of zero-rated supplies, and the effect on recovery of input tax - 2.3.5 how partial exemption works and how this affects the recovery of input 2.3.12 tax - 2.3.6 the identification of what can and cannot be claimed as input tax: - business entertaining, - purchases and sales of passenger vehicles - non-business use - notional input tax - 2.3.7 how to apply bad debt relief, when this is available and what time limits apply - 2.3.8 how to account for VAT for international trade: - imports - exports.

-- 2.3.9 calculate VAT on standard-rated supplies

-- 2.3.10 calculate VAT when given the net or the gross amount of the supply

-- 2.3.11 calculate the VAT payable/repayable for a VAT period from information such as:

-- sales and purchases invoices

 - credit notes issued and received

 - cash and petty cash transaction receipts

 - deposits, advance payments and delayed payments

 - adjustments made for:

 - bad debts

-- input tax that cannot be claimedcalculate the impact on VAT of:
+- input tax that cannot be claimed

+2.3.12 calculate the impact on VAT of:

 - PPD

 - bad debts

 - items on which input tax cannot be reclaimed

 - notional input tax

 - 2.3.13 calculate VAT for international trade:

 - imports

 - exports.